configcat/docs/website/docs/sdk-reference/java.md

                         // 16 -> 'IS ONE OF (Sensitive)',
                         // 17 -> 'IS NOT ONE OF (Sensitive)'
                     "c": "@example.com", // comparison value
-                    "v": true, // value served when the rule is evaluated "i": "bcfb84a7" // variation id (for analytical purposes) }
+                    "v": true, // value served when the rule is selected during evaluation "i": "bcfb84a7" // variation id (for analytical purposes) }
             ]